oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

 6. Review the **Add SSH keys** settings.
 Take the default values provided by the wizard.

-    * Select the Generate a key pair for me option.
+    * Select the _Generate a key pair for me_ option
-    * Click Save Private Key and Save Public Key to save the private and public SSH keys for this compute instance.
+    * Click _Save Private Key_ and _Save Public Key_ to save the private and public SSH keys for this compute instance

     If you want to use your own SSH keys, select one of the options to provide your public key.

     > Put your private and public key files in a safe location.
 You cannot retrieve keys again after the compute instance has been created.
     {:.notice}

 7. Review the **Boot volume** settings.
-Take the default values provided by the wizard.
+Accept the default values provided by the wizard.

     Leave all check boxes **unchecked**.

 8. Click **Create** to create the instance.
 Provisioning the system might take several minutes.

 You have successfully created an Oracle Linux instance.

 ## Enable Internet Access

 The **Create a VM Instance** wizard automatically creates a VCN for your instance.
-You add an ingress rule to your subnet to allow internet connections on port 3000.
+We'll add an ingress rule to the subnet to allow internet connections on port 3000.

 ### Create an Ingress Rule for your VCN

-Follow these steps to select your VCN's public subnet and add the ingress rule.
+Follow these steps to select your VCN's public subnet and add the ingress rule:

-1. Open the navigation menu and click **Networking**, and then click **Virtual Cloud Networks**.
+1. Open the navigation menu and click **Networking**, then click **Virtual Cloud Networks**
-2. Select the VCN you created with your compute instance.
+2. Select the VCN you created with your compute instance
 3. With your new VCN displayed, click **\<your-subnet-name>** subnet link.

     The public subnet information is displayed with the Security Lists at the bottom of the page.
 A link to the **Default Security List** for your VCN is displayed.

-4. Click the **Default Security List** link.
+4. Click the **Default Security List** link

     The default **Ingress Rules** for your VCN are displayed.

-5. Click **Add Ingress Rules**.
+5. Click **Add Ingress Rules**

-    An **Add Ingress Rules** dialog is displayed.
+    An **Add Ingress Rules** dialog is displayed

-6. Fill in the ingress rule with the following information.
+6. Fill in the ingress rule with the following information:

-    Fill in the ingress rule as follows:

     * **Stateless:** Checked
     * **Source Type:** CIDR